 This step may not be necessary.
 Maybe you were prepared and had everything ready to send off to the IRS and filed your taxes on time.
 However, it could have been your first year in business and you didn’t realize what taxes you were liable for, or maybe life just happened to interfere.
 Regardless, filing for an extension is available for business owners.

 To file for an extension, fill out Form 7004 before your tax due date.
 This extension is for filing your documents— you still have to continue paying your estimated tax payments during this time.
-If you are unable to do so it could result in fines or other penalties.
+If you are unable to do so it could result in fines or other penalties including a tax levy.
 If you can’t do this, it’s important to reach out to the IRS to see what options are available.
 Lastly, once you’ve completed preparing for your income taxes, it’s time to speak to your accountant.